allanabiud/EasyPay/README.md

 ## Features

+- User-friendly dashboards for administrators to manage employees and their salaries.
-- User-friendly dashboard for employees to view their salary information.
+- Intuitive dashboards for employees to view their salary information.
 - Informative salary breakdown for employees to understand their salary.
 - Report generation for employees to view their salary breakdown.